-" Granular portfolio composition: The initial securitized portfolio consists of 26,193 loan contracts, and is highly granular.
-The securitized pool benefits from good geographic diversification.

-- " Stable performance in VWFSJ's entire pool: The historical data from VWFSJ's entire pool cover around 18 years, and show better and more stable performance than that of ordinal auto loan pools. - " Dynamic credit enhancement structure: Subordination on the transaction's liability side will build up over time because of the "target over-collateralization (OC) structure".
-The transaction also benefits from a dynamic enhancement mechanism when the cumulative gross default rate of the pool reaches a certain level.
+- " Granular portfolio composition: The initial securitized portfolio consists of large number of loan contracts, and is highly granular.
+The securitized pool benefits from good geographic diversification. - " Stable performance in VWFSJ's entire pool: The historical data from VWFSJ's entire pool has shown better and more stable performance than that of standard auto loan pools. - " Dynamic credit enhancement structure: Subordination on the transaction's liability side will build up over time because of the "target over-collateralization (OC) structure".
+The transaction also benefits from a dynamic enhancement mechanism when the cumulative default rate of the pool reaches a certain level.
 This arrangement will protect the transaction to a certain extent from volatility in the performance of the pool. - " Securitization experience: VWFSJ has securitization experience from 2007 onward with well-performing transactions.
 In our view, the company can act appropriately as an originator and a servicer.